 The importance of taking the time to document our scientists’ amazing lives cannot be overestimated, says Williams.
 “The number of science media publications and broadcasts is getting smaller and smaller, so if we don't do it, no one else will.”

 Breathing life into our valuable archives

-Alongside our Interviews with Australian Scientists sits the Academy’s unique and valuable archives.
+Alongside our Conversations with Australian Scientists sits the Academy’s unique and valuable archives.
 These archives include the collections of some of Australia’s most famous scientists, including Academy Fellow Professor Frank Fenner.
 The Frank Fenner manuscript collection was added to the UNESCO Australian Memory of the World Register in 2019.